mlswg/mls-architecture/draft-ietf-mls-architecture.md

 suppression, with the caveat that message suppression cannot always be distinguished from transport failure.

-Each encrypted MLS message carries a "generation" number which is per-sender incrementing counter.
+Each encrypted MLS message carries a "generation" number which is a per-sender incrementing counter.
 If a group member observes a gap in the generation sequence for a sender, then they know that they have missed a message from that sender.
 MLS also provides a facility for group members to send authenticated